batmanlab/HA-GAN/README.md

 ```

 ### Data Preprocessing
-The volume data need to be cropped or resized to 128^3 or 256^3, and intensity value need to be scaled to [0,1].
-We would like to advise you to trim black axial slices.
+The volume data need to be cropped or resized to 128<sup>3</sup> or 256<sup>3</sup>, and intensity value need to be scaled to [0,1].
+In addition, we would like to advise you to trim blank axial slices.
 More details can be found at
 ```bash
 python preprocess.py
 ```